Gyeeta/gyeeta.github.io/docs/searchshow.md

 Some examples of how Gyeeta Search can be used for querying are shown below.
 Each example includes a Video showing the Web UI Search.
 The corresponding Search using REST APIs is also shown.

+All the showed Search examples can also be used as Alert conditions.

 Please read the [Query Data Types & Filters](./querying/datatypes) link prior to reading this section.

 ## Search for a Service with HTTP 5xx Server Errors or Persistent Higher Response (Latency) than usual